 Wing IDE 101 now has a preference to enable auto-completion.
 It is still disabled by default since this heavily scaled back version of the IDE is designed for teaching beginning programmers, for whom auto-completion can be a confusing distraction.

 As of this beta release, the above changes are reflected in the releases themselves but not yet in our online store or other parts of our website.

-- Optimized debugger, particularly for multi-threaded code
+- Optimized debugger, particularly for multi-threaded and multi-process code

 - Support OS X full screen mode

 - Restore editor selection after undo and redo